Islands in the San Francisco Bay

 If you’re looking for a sweet view of the San Francisco skyline, you’ve come to the right place.
 Treasure Island features a number of drop-dead gorgeous views of the area.
 While many visitors are drawn to Treasure Island simply to take in the scenery, the lure of the island has also attracted Hollywood studios and amateur filmmakers alike.
 Many feature films, television shows, and commercials have been shot on Treasure Island, so keep your makeup kit handy in case you bump into a camera crew while you’re roaming around the island.

-In the mood for a glass or two of vino?
-The Winery SF is a cool spot for trying wine produced in San Francisco.
+In the mood for a glass or two of a local a craft brew?
+Be sure to check out the numerous local breweries for a unique taste of San Francisco.
 Or, if bargain hunting for curios and other treasures is more to your liking, be sure to visit on a day when the Treasure Island Flea is open for business.
 And for music lovers, the island rocks every October during the Treasure Island Music Festival.

 - Getting there: Treasure Island is a short drive from either San Francisco or Oakland via the San Francisco-Oakland Bay Bridge.